 Equitable Distribution of Property

-New York is an "equitable distribution" state, meaning marital property is divided fairly—but not necessarily equally.
-The court considers factors including the duration of the marriage, the age and health of both spouses, the income and property of each spouse at the time of marriage and at filing, the need for a custodial parent to occupy the marital residence, loss of inheritance or pension rights, and the contribution of each spouse to the acquisition of marital property (including homemaking contributions).
+New York is an equitable distribution state, meaning marital property is divided fairly but not necessarily equally.
+The court considers factors including the duration of the marriage, the age and health of both spouses, the income and property of each spouse at the time of marriage and at filing, the need for a custodial parent to occupy the marital residence, loss of inheritance or pension rights, and the contribution of each spouse to the acquisition of marital property, including homemaking contributions.
+Long-term marriages tend to produce more nearly equal divisions, while short marriages and second-marriage dynamics often result in less symmetrical outcomes.

 Spousal Support (Maintenance)

 New York uses a formula to calculate temporary maintenance (support during the divorce) and post-divorce maintenance.
 The duration and amount depend on factors including the length of the marriage, each spouse's income and earning capacity, the standard of living during the marriage, and each spouse's age and health.
-Courts have discretion to deviate from the formula based on the specific circumstances of the case.
+Courts have discretion to deviate from the formula based on the specific circumstances of the case, including the presence of significant assets that have already been divided, the recipient spouse's ability to become self-supporting, and any wasteful dissipation of marital assets by either party.

 Child Custody and Visitation

-Custody decisions are based on the "best interests of the child" standard.
+Custody decisions are based on the best interests of the child standard.
 New York distinguishes between legal custody (decision-making authority on education, healthcare, religion) and physical custody (where the child lives).
 Joint legal custody is common, where both parents share decision-making responsibility.
-Physical custody arrangements vary widely—from primary custody with one parent and visitation for the other, to equal or near-equal shared custody schedules.
+Physical custody arrangements vary widely, from primary custody with one parent and visitation for the other to equal or near-equal shared custody schedules.
 Factors the court considers include each parent's ability to provide a stable home, the child's existing relationships and routines, each parent's mental and physical health, any history of domestic violence, and the child's preferences (given greater weight as the child gets older).
+Many counties also rely on attorneys for the child, who are appointed by the court to represent the child's interests in contested custody matters.

 Child Support

 New York uses the Child Support Standards Act (CSSA) to calculate child support.
-The formula applies a percentage to the combined parental income up to a statutory cap (currently $163,000, adjusted periodically): 17% for one child, 25% for two children, 29% for three children, 31% for four children, and at least 35% for five or more.
-For income above the cap, the court has discretion in determining the appropriate amount.
+The formula applies a percentage to the combined parental income up to a statutory cap, which is adjusted periodically and stands at approximately $163,000 as of early 2026: 17 percent for one child, 25 percent for two children, 29 percent for three children, 31 percent for four children, and at least 35 percent for five or more.
+For income above the cap, the court has discretion to apply the same percentages or to deviate based on the statutory factors.
+Add-ons for health insurance premiums, unreimbursed medical expenses, and child care costs are calculated separately and shared in proportion to each parent's income.

 Protecting Yourself During Divorce

-There are several important steps you should take early in the divorce process: gather and copy important financial documents (tax returns, bank statements, investment accounts, retirement accounts, real estate records), establish individual bank accounts and credit, document the value of significant assets, avoid making major financial decisions or large purchases, be cautious with social media (posts can be used as evidence), and consult with a family law attorney before taking any major action.
+There are several important steps you should take early in the divorce process: gather and copy important financial documents (tax returns, bank statements, investment accounts, retirement accounts, real estate records, business records), establish individual bank accounts and credit, document the value of significant assets, avoid making major financial decisions or large purchases, be cautious with social media because posts can be used as evidence, and consult with a family law attorney before taking any major action.
+The automatic orders that take effect upon filing also restrict both spouses, so understanding what they prohibit is essential before moving money or changing insurance arrangements.

 How Agarunov Law Firm Can Help

 Divorce is one of the most challenging experiences a person can face.
 At Agarunov Law Firm, we provide compassionate, strategic family law representation focused on protecting your rights and achieving the best possible outcome.
-From our Financial District office, we serve clients throughout Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
+From our Financial District office, we serve clients throughout Manhattan, Brooklyn, Queens, the Bronx, Staten Island, and beyond, and our dual-state practice means we can also coordinate parallel proceedings in New Jersey when one spouse has relocated.
+We handle uncontested and contested divorces, prenuptial and postnuptial agreements, custody disputes, support modifications, and post-judgment enforcement, and we work with forensic accountants and other experts when the case calls for them.

 Frequently Asked Questions